Extrawelt04/IT-NK-Challange/README_BAK.md

 # IT-NK-Challange

 This is the challange project for our IT-NK's.
-The task will be to write an en-/decrypt cli (Command Line Interface).
+The task will be to write a en-/decrypt cli (Command Line Interface).

 ## The journey: